felipegb94/RapidPT/README.md

 git clone https://github.com/felipegb94/RapidPT.git
 ```

-Here we just downloaded RapidPT to you home folder, and then go into `snpm_cp.m` and change the `RapidPT_path` variable:
+Here we just downloaded RapidPT to your home folder, and then go into `snpm_cp.m` and change the `RapidPT_path` variable:

 ```
 RapidPT_path = ~/RapidPT/